kutty023/PSUP/README.md

 * Maintain and improve:
     Finally, maintain the code over time and continue to improve it as needed based on changes to the problem or new requirements.

-## Practice coding every day , atleast solve one problem every day to be more proficient in coding!!!
+## To be more proficient in coding, practice coding every day.
+Atleast solve one problem every day !!!
 # All the Best🫡